Songonge/ALX-Data-Analytics/Week 5/Problem Statement Revised.md

 **Chosen GCGO**: Women Empowerment

-**Problem**: There is the underrepresentation of women in leadership roles.
+**Problem**: There is an underrepresentation of women in leadership roles.

 ## Reflection
 Reflecting on the underrepresentation of women in leadership roles, here are three aspects that could be tackled: